Patellofemoral pain syndrome

 PFPS can be an annoying injury if not treated properly!
 Physiotherapists are trained to assess your movement and muscle activation patterns to determine the contributing factors for your pain.
 Your physiotherapist will work with you to address specific issues and guide you through a personalized rehabilitation program.
 Treatment may include:

-- Correcting your walking and running patterns
+- Assessing your walking and running patterns

 - Soft tissue work of common tight areas such as the vastus ateralis & iliotibial band

 - Stretching exercises to help improve the flexibility of your lower limb muscles